facebook/lexical/README.md

 - iPad OS 13+ (Safari)
 - Android Chrome 72+

-Note: Outline does not support Internet Explorer or legacy versions of Edge.
+Note: Lexical does not support Internet Explorer or legacy versions of Edge.

 ## Contributing